 How Much Does FrenchPod101 Cost?

 From the outset, I should mention that there are three types of memberships you can choose from: Basic, Premium and Premium Plus.

-I chose the premium plan because it came with a free seven-day trial—so I can’t speak specifically to the merits of Premium Plus.
+I chose the Premium plan because it came with a free seven-day trial—so I can’t speak specifically to the merits of Premium Plus.

 Right away, I was encouraged to choose my level (only Premium Plus comes with a level assessment) so I chose intermediate to get an idea of the content and how it’s rated.
-However, you’re able to change levels at any time if you find the lessons too easy or too hard, which is nice.

-What Do You Learn with FrenchPod101’s Lessons?
+Listening, Vocab and More: What Do You Learn with FrenchPod101’s Lessons?

 A typical FrenchPod101 lesson is broken down into a series of “mini-lessons,” which include audio, video and text for roughly two to five minutes.
 These lessons are designed to help you improve your listening and reading abilities.

 The listening portions come with small videos or audio clips along with transcripts below that allow you to hear native French speakers pronounce certain phrases.

 Also, there’s a ton of reinforcement—which is crucial for successful learning—via small quizzes, slowing down the speech and allowing you to replay certain phrases from the transcript, as seen below.

 Key words are presented with audio, slowed-down audio and example sentences with English translations—and all the English text can be triggered on or off if you want to really test your understanding.